sayanarijit/tomlcheck/README.rst

     :alt:

-A simple toml syntax checker
+A simple toml syntax checker.

+Designed to be used by `pre-commit <https://github.com/pre-commit/pre-commit>`_ hooks.

 Installation